MaxiTrien/ml-crystal-phase-prediction/README.md

 ### Contributors
 Maximilian Trien \
-At Laboratory for modeling and simulation \
+Laboratory for Modeling and Simulation \
 University of Applied Science Munich